List of World Heritage Sites in Scotland

 World Heritage Sites in Scotland are locations that have been included in the UNESCO World Heritage Programme list of sites of outstanding cultural or natural importance to the common heritage of humankind.
 Historic Environment Scotland is responsible for 'cultural' sites as part of their wider responsibility towards the historic environment.
 The Environment Directorate is responsible for natural sites.

-There are currently six sites in Scotland, with a further two undergoing a process of formal evaluation.
+There are currently seven sites in Scotland, with one further site undergoing a process of formal evaluation.
 Informal discussion of a site for "Þings" (Norse parliaments) has taken place.

 Existing sites

-The six existing sites are mapped to the right and described in detail below.
+The seven existing sites are mapped to the right and described in detail below.
 They are: